 older horse decision diagram

-This process took place in the context of owners’ perceptions of ‘normal’ age-related change.
-Changes considered part of normal ageing by owners in the study included gray hairs, muscle wastage, weight loss, dental issues, arthritis, joint swelling, PPID, and lumps (especially in gray horses).
+This process took place in the context of owners’ perceptions of ‘normal’ age-related change, such as gray hairs, muscle wastage, weight loss, dental issues, arthritis, joint swelling, PPID, and lumps (especially in gray horses).

-These understandings of the ageing process influenced whether or not changes in the older horse’s condition were considered to be a health or welfare problem.
-This then impacted approaches to management, including any involvement of a veterinarian.
+These understandings of the ageing process influenced whether owners considered changes in their older horses’ conditions to be a health or welfare problem.
+This then impacted their approaches to management, including any involvement of a veterinarian.

 Veterinarian-Owner Relationships

-Owners knew in what instances they would go to a veterinarian.
-However, this had individual meaning.
-Decisions could change over time based upon the owner’s experience, beliefs about veterinary expertise, and the horse’s lifestyle.
+Owners knew in what instances they would see a veterinarian, but this varied among individuals.
+Decisions could change over time based on the owner’s experience, beliefs about veterinary expertise, and the horse’s lifestyle.

-An owner’s perceptions of whether a problem in the horse required veterinary attention was dependent upon several things.
-These included past experiences with older equids, independent research, and the veterinarian-owner relationship.
+An owner’s perceptions of whether a problem in the horse required veterinary attention depended on several factors, including past experiences with older equids, independent research, and the veterinarian-owner relationship.

 Where veterinarians were consulted, factors such as a veterinarian’s communication style and the nature of the veterinarian’s interaction with the horse influenced the success of veterinarian-owner interactions from the owner’s perspective.